-Specifically, we show that in normal times, informed agents' edge is constant, and PET delivers constant and weak price extrapolation, where uninformed PET traders are contrarian with respect to short-term returns.
-By contrast, following a displacement, informed agents' edge is temporarily wiped out, and PET agents' degree of extrapolation is stronger at first, but then gradually dies down, leading to bubbles and endogenous crashes, during which PET agents become momentum traders.
-This provides a unifying theory of price dynamics and trading behavior during both normal times market dynamics and during bubbles and crashes following a displacement.
+In normal times informed agents' edge is constant, and PET delivers constant and weak return extrapolation, where uninformed PET traders are contrarian with respect to short-term returns.
+By contrast, following a displacement, informed agents' edge is temporarily wiped out, and PET agents' degree of extrapolation is stronger at first, but then gradually dies down.
+This leads to bubbles and endogenous crashes, during which the same PET agents become momentum traders even with respect to short-run returns.
+This provides a unifying theory of price dynamics and trading behavior during both normal times market dynamics and during bubbles and crashes.